Lisa W. Russell

-With more than 15 years of nursing experience, Maggie is most proud of her certification in hospice and palliative care completed 7 years ago.
+With more than 16 years of nursing experience, Maggie is most proud of her certification in hospice and palliative care completed in 2007.
 Specialized in hospice and palliative care, she understands that supporting a resident means lifting them up, adjusting treatment goals, managing symptoms, and making the most of their last days, weeks, or months.

 Maggie received her Associate of Science in Nursing from College of Saint Mary and Bachelor of Science in Nursing from Kaplan University.
 Her love for end-of-life care moved her to pursue a Certificate in Hospice and Palliative Care from the Hospice & Palliative Care Credentialing Center.

 She is the proud wife of a U.S. Marine.
-She and her husband, Tony, enjoy camping, traveling and hosting dog parties for her pups, Lexie and Xena.
+She and her husband, Tony, enjoy camping, traveling and hosting dog parties for their furry kids.